The AllJoyn Core Framework

 A session can either be point-to-point or multi-point.
 Point-to-point sessions allow one-to-one connection, while multi-point allows a group of devices/applications to communicate on the same session.

 Sessions are created on a specific port.
 Different ports allow for a variety of point-to-point and multi-point connection topologies.
 In the figure below, on the left side, both A and B have a point-to-point connection to S on port 1.
-On the right side, A, B, C, and S are all connected on a multi-point session on S's port 2.
+On the right side, A, B, C, and S are all connected on a multi-point session on S’s port.

 AllJoyn applications communicate with one another via the BusObject abstraction.
 This abstraction maps well with object-oriented programming concepts where objects are created with well-defined interfaces.
 Typically, an application that is offering a service creates a BusObject.
 Remote applications can effectively remotely open the BusObject and call methods on it, similar to a remote procedure call.

 A BusObject can implement a set of interfaces.
 Each interface clearly defines a set of BusMethods, BusProperties, and BusSignals.
 BusMethods allow a remote entity to call a method.
-BusProperties can be get and set.
+BusProperties can be got and set.
 BusSignals are signals emitted from the application offering the service.

 A ProxyBusObject is the object that is created by the remote application to gain access to the BusObject.